basho/basho_docs/source/languages/en/riak/ops/running/security.md

 +--------------------+------------+----------+----------+
 ```

-If a user connects from `127.0.0.1` they will be trusted, because that source is more specific than the `0.0.0.0/0 password` source.
+If a user connects from `127.0.0.1`, they will be trusted because that source is more specific than---and thus covered by---the `0.0.0.0/0 password` source.

 ### Delete source